CodesmithLLC/build-with-the-spotify-api/README.md

 A full-stack web application that lets users view their top Spotify tracks and artists using the Spotify Web API.
 Built with React (frontend) and Express.js (backend).

-_**Note: `vanilla-js-example` is a simplified, standalone example of how to use the Spotify Web API to fetch a user's profile data in a vanilla JavaScript application.
+_**Note: `vanilla-js-example` is a simplified, standalone example of how to use the Spotify Web API to fetch a user's profile data and top tracks/artists in a purely vanilla JavaScript application.
 Please see its README for more details.**_

 ## Features